ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/SearchAI/HeuristicSearch.rst

     `Click here for an 8 puzzle you can try by hand <http://www.nationalgeographic.com/games/photo-puzzle-slide/>`__

 To guide our search we need to come up with a heuristic - something that does a pretty good job of estimating the amount of work that remains.
 Since each move can only move one piece, if there are 4 pieces out of position, we know there are at least 4 more moves to go.
 That suggests we can at any point look at a board and estimate the remaining work by counting up the number of pieces that are not in the right place according to the goal.
-If we add that estimate of future work to the amount of work it take to get to any state, we can estimate how much work the total path to the goal will be if we go through that state.
+If we add that estimate of future work to the amount of work it takes to get to any state, we can estimate how much work the total path to the goal will be if we go through that state.

 :math:`\textrm{estimated cost} = \textrm{moves so far } + \textrm{ pieces out of place}`

-When we pick a state to explore next we will always chose the one with the smallest estimated total cost.
+When we pick a state to explore next we will always choose the one with the smallest estimated total cost.

 .. raw:: html